benbalter/jekyll-default-layout/README.md

 ## What it does

-If no layout is specified for a Markdown post or page, the plugin automatically sets the "post", "page", or "default" layout if it exists.
+If no layout is specified for a Markdown post or page, the plugin automatically sets the "home", "post", "page", or "default" layout if it exists.

 ## Disabling